 The Planetary Weather Research and Forecasting model (planetWRF) is a general purpose numerical model for planetary atmospheres research.
 The planetary model is based on the terrestrial Weather Research and Forecasting (WRF) model developed at the National Center for Atmospheric Research (NCAR).
 The original planetWRF model (V22.214.171.124) was based on NCAR WRFV3.0.1.
 The current planetWRF version (V3.3.1) is based on NCAR WRFV3.3.1.

-WRF is a highly modular and written to take advantage of modern, high-speed, massively parallel computers, such as the NASA Pleiades Supercomputer, but flexible enough to also run on a Mac laptop computer.
+WRF is highly modular and written to take advantage of modern, high-speed, massively parallel computers, such as the NASA Pleiades Supercomputer, but flexible enough to also run on a Mac laptop computer.
 WRF is used for a variety of applications in research on terrestrial micro- and meso-scale meteorology and in weather forecasting via data assimilation.

 Several major modifications of WRF were needed to allow it to run as a global and as a planetary model.
-All of the global modifications have now been infused back into the terrestrial version of the model (WRFv3.1 and higher) by NCAR.
+All of the global modifications have been infused back into the terrestrial version of the model (WRFv3.1 and higher) by NCAR.

 The model development was primarily supported by the NASA Applied Information Systems Research (AISR) program, with additional funding from the NASA Mars Fundamental Research, Outer Planets Research, and Planetary Atmospheres Research Programs.